Freepulse wireless headphones

-The Logitech FreePulse Wireless Headphones are headphones that use Bluetooth to transmit audio from the receiver to the headphones.
+FreePulse Wireless Headphones are wireless headphones that send the audio stream from the receiver to the wireless headphones via Bluetooth.
 The receiver can use a 3.5 mm headphone jack to plug into most audio outputs.
-The headphones emit sound from up to 10 metres (33 ft) away from the receiver using Bluetooth 2.0 with Enhanced Data Rate (EDR) wireless technology.
-It is also compatible with most music players but can also be connected via an external Bluetooth source.
+The headphones wirelessly transmit sound for up to 10 metres (33 ft) away from the receiver with Bluetooth 2.0 using Enhanced Data Rate (EDR) technology.
+It can be paired with a great majority of music players, but can also be paired up with an external Bluetooth source.